SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

     * Model Accuracy and Loss table - pkl

 ## Testing
 I installed and ran Flake8 from the terminal for testing the python files in the "app_pages" folder.
 The issues primarily consisted of missing whitespace, trainling white space and lines that exceeded the recommended length.
-I successfully solved all the issues identified by Flake8.
+I successfully solved all the issues identified by Flake8 except for cases where solving the issue would compromise the application functionality like for example: the line was too long because of a link or an imported function path.

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.